oohg/doc/english/How_to_Configure_and_Use.md

 #### Notes:

-* If your app needs a resouce file, you can add one at the section '# Source' of the .HBP file.
+* If your app needs a resouce file, you can add one at the section `# Source` of the .HBP file.
 * To include an adicional resource file, you must add at the end of the .rc file:
 ```
 #include "another.rc"